<?xml version="1.0" encoding="UTF-8"?>

 <guid isPermaLink="false">c7a13be5-4299-506f-a5e2-bbb1548ef6ff</guid>

 <description><![CDATA[To ensure software is deployable, teams must shift from manual testing to automated pipelines.
 Automation provides immediate feedback, captures institutional knowledge, and reduces long-term costs.
 Strategies like the Strangler Pattern help modernize legacy code for greater reliability.
-Listen to find out more about: Episode map Watch the video]]></description>
+Listen to find out more about: Episode map You can also watch episodes on YouTube.]]></description>

 <itunes:subtitle><![CDATA[To ensure software is deployable, teams must shift from manual testing to automated pipelines.
 Automation provides immediate feedback, captures institutional knowledge, and reduces long-term costs.
 Strategies like the Strangler Pattern help modernize leg]]></itunes:subtitle>